HUMA 3457: Gnosticism

 4. Important Dates

-September 24: Last date to enroll without permission of instructor
+Sept.
+17: Last date to enroll without permission of instructor

-October 9: Last date to enroll with permission of instructor
+Oct.
+1: Last date to enroll with permission of instructor

-November 6: Last date to drop course without receiving a grade
+Nov.
+8: Last date to drop course without receiving a grade

 5. Class Schedule

 Please come to class having read the assigned primary and secondary readings and having consulted the on-line resources.
-A lecture outline for each week’s class will be posted on-line by Monday afternoon.
+A lecture outline for each week’s class will be posted on-line by Monday evening.
 It is your responsibility to print your own copy of the outline and bring it to class.

 Sept.
-9: Introduction to the Course
+4: Introduction to the Course

 LECTURE OUTLINE

 Sept.
-23: Heresy Hunting
+18: Heresy Hunting

 LECTURE OUTLINE

-Read for Today: Pearson ch.
-2; Irenaeus, Against Heresies (PDF 1, PDF 2); Epiphanius of Salamis, Against Heresies 33.3.1-33.7.10 (=Ptolemy’s Epistle to Flora) (PDF); Acts 8:9-25.
+Read for Today: Denzey Lewis ch.
+2; Irenaeus, Against Heresies (PDF 1, PDF 2); Epiphanius of Salamis, Against Heresies 33.3.1-33.7.10 (=Ptolemy’s Epistle to Flora) (PDF); Acts 8:9-25 (from the Bible).

 LECTURE OUTLINE